 About the Location: Mitiyala grasslands known for the rustic, untamed essence of undulating hill tracks engulfed with tall grasses, semi-dry deciduous trees, is almost like an offshoot of Gir Lion Sanctuary.
 Mitiyala Wildlife Sanctuary occupying an area of 18.22 square kilometers got the confirmed status in the year 2004.
-The jungle pre-independence was part of the royal estate of Bhavnagar and Asiatic Lions in their most Majestic aura were preserved along with other wildlife native to this region.
+The jungle pre-independence was part of the royal estate of Bhavnagar and Asiatic Lions in their most majestic aura were preserved along with other wildlife native to this region.

 As one wanders around the terrain the regal Asiatic Lions basking in the glory of nature greets and a further way down herds of spotted deer gallop around trying to move further away from the King of Jungle.
-The Lions often meander down to the Gir forests as the Mitiyala sanctuary is at a stones throw and share a common boundary with the woodlands.
+The Lions often meander down to the Gir forests as the Mitiyala sanctuary is at a stones throw and shares a common boundary with the woodlands.
 The area between the Mitiyala and Gir Sanctuary serves as a passage connecting the two habitats for the wildlife residing in these areas.

 The rugged ridges with the grasses and scrubs in Mitliyala are a safe haven for two prides of lions and a solitary lion which is almost 11-12 lions.
 Other animals sharing the space with the royal king are leopards that diffidently rest around blending with the nature.
-Spotted deer in herds with their graceful movements gallop around the terrain and the Bluebulls or nilgai are often seen grazing around to their hearts content.
+Spotted deer in herds with their graceful movements gallop around the terrain and the Bluebulls or nilgai are often seen grazing around to their heart's contentment.
 Wild boars in groups which are known as sounders move around the area, eating anything from plants to little reptiles.

-Driving around the sanctuary, the winters is best time to experience the place and spend a day away from the daily routine.
-This small sanctuary with its diverse natural variety on offer is an ideal place to unwind and learn from environment and enjoy the experience of nature’s creation.
-A day in the haven looking around the inhabitants can be quite an exciting endeavor, but just remember the King of Jungle does continue his life at his own fancy.
+Driving around the sanctuary, the winters are best time to experience the place and spend a day away from the daily routine.
+This small sanctuary with its diverse natural variety on offer is an ideal place to unwind and learn from the environment and enjoy the experience of nature’s creation.
+A day in the haven looking around the inhabitants can be quite an exciting endeavour, but just remember the King of Jungle does continue his life at his own fancy.
 He may or may not be present in or around the site when you are there.
-Keep ample amount of time in hand and wait for the jungle king while enjoy the varied species of birds and other animals in the vicinity.
+Keep ample amount of time in hand and wait for the jungle king while enjoying the varied species of birds and other animals in the vicinity.

 Being a responsible nature lover is our way of showing reverence to Mother Earth, a few tips for you to remember-

-No smoking whatsoever (cigarette butts cause many forest fires.)
+No smoking whatsoever (cigarette butts cause many forest fires).

-No flash or intrusive photography (for example, don’t pluck leaves to clear a better view; reposition the camera instead.)
+No flash or intrusive photography (for example, don’t pluck leaves to clear a better view; reposition the camera instead).